SimonMMB/Sprint_1_tema_2/README.md

 LEVEL 2
 - Exercise 1
 Write a function that determines the total amount to pay for a telephone call according to the following premises:
-Any call that lasts less than 3 minutes has a cost of 10 cents.
+    * Any call that lasts less than 3 minutes has a cost of 10 cents.
-Each additional minute after the first 3 is a meter step and costs 5 cents.
+    * Each additional minute after the first 3 is a meter step and costs 5 cents.

 - Exercise 2
 Imagine that we are in a store that sells:
-Chocolate: 1 euro
+    * Chocolate: 1 euro
-Chewing gum: 0.50 euros
+    * Chewing gum: 0.50 euros
-Candies: 1.50 euros
+    * Candies: 1.50 euros
 Implement a program that allows you to add calculations to a total of purchases of this type.
-For example, if we buy: 2 chocolates, 1 gum and 1 candy, let's have a program that allows us to add the subtotals to a total, such that: function(2 chocolates) + function(1 gum) + function(1 candy) = 2 + 0.5 + 1.5.
+For example, if we buy: 2 chocolates, 1 gum and 1 candy, let's have a program that allows us to add the subtotals to a total, such that: function(2 chocolates) + function(1 gum) + function(1 candy) = 2 + 0.5 + 1.5 = 4.
-Therefore, the total is 4.

 LEVEL 3
 - Exercise 1